-Management evaluation process is articulated and is based on assumptions regarding, among other things, forecasting the Brand's expected cash flows and determining an appropriate discount rate (WACC) and long-term growth rate (g-rate).
+Management evaluation process is articulated and is based on assumptions regarding, among other things, forecasting the Brand's expected cash flows and determining an appropriate discount rate (WACC) and long-term growth rate (q-rate).
 These assumptions are influenced by the expectations on future sales performance, which is the basis of the calculation, and by market conditions.

-In light of the magnitude of the value included in the separate financial statements, the subjectivity of the estimates for the determination of the Brand cash flows as well as key variables of the impairment model, we considered the impairment test a key audit matter of the Company's separate financial statements.
+In light ot the magnitude of the value included in the separate financial statements, the subjectivity of the estimates for the determination of the Brand cash flows as well as key variables of the impairment model, we considered the impairment test a key audit matter of the Company's separate financial statements.

 Note 4.2 of the separate financial statements provides the information on the test carried out, including a sensitivity analysis which illustrates the effects of changes in the key parameters used for the impairment test.
+We have examined how management determined the Brand value in use, analyzing methods and assumptions used in developing the impairment test.